cheillie/Password-Vault/README.md

 **Password Vault functions:**
 - Save & edit your existing passwords, usernames, and email addresses
-- Evaluate the strength of your passwords (future Project Phases)
-- Randomly generate a new password (future Project Phases)

 **Who will use Password Vault?** <br>
 Password Vault is suitable for any internet users.
 As personal information are becoming